 -

-Fresh mint leaves for garnish
+Fresh mint leaves (optional, for garnish)

 Instructions